-Alana E. Telesford, PhD, is an associate psychologist in the Autism Center at the Child Mind Institute.
+Alana E. Telesford, PhD, is a clinical psychologist in the Autism Center at the Child Mind Institute.
 She received her doctoral degree in school psychology, with a specialization in pediatric psychology, from Lehigh University.
-Dr. Telesford completed an APA-accredited internship in Health Service Psychology at Nemours Children’s Hospital in Delaware and completed her post-doctoral fellowship in autism spectrum disorders at the Swank Autism Center.
-She has expertise in addressing the complex needs of youth with autism who have co-occurring psychiatric disorders as well as complex medical conditions.
-Dr. Telsford has vast experience working across home, school, and medical settings through collaborative consultation with caregivers, educators and medical providers.
+Dr. Telesford completed an APA-accredited internship at Nemours Children’s Hospital and completed her post-doctoral fellowship at the Swank Autism Center.
+She has expertise in addressing the complex needs of youth with neurodevelopmental differences and co-occurring psychiatric disorders and/or complex medical conditions.
+Dr. Telesford has vast experience working across home, school, and medical settings through collaborative consultation with caregivers, educators and medical providers.

 Dr. Telesford has also conducted research related to autism spectrum disorders, peer-mediated interventions and access to care services.
 She has experience with single case design, large n data analysis, and the design and delivery of research studies in naturalistic environments.
 She has co-authored several peer-reviewed scientific publications on expanding the conversational skillset of youth on the autism spectrum as well as several book chapters on home- and school-based supports for youth with autism.

 Dr. Telesford seeks to provide children and families with the knowledge and skills they need to thrive and to encourage families and professionals to recognize and reinforce the many strengths of neurodivergent youth.

 - Postdoctoral Fellow, Swank Autism Center, Nemours Children’s Hospital – Delaware